tainn/cordhook/README.md

 `pip3 install --user git+git://github.com/tainn1/ookami.git`

 ## Usage
-Instead of having to manually build a deserialized `json` object and at that be careful of where certain keys are, `Ookami` allows for explicit declaration of the webhook data by calling of functions that populate their respective fields.
+Instead of having to manually build a deserialized `json` object and at that be careful of where certain keys are, `Ookami` allows for explicit declaration of the webhook data by calling of methods that populate their respective fields.

 ```py
 from ookami import ookami